surfacesyntacticud/website/content/guidelines/u/relations/comp_cleft.md

 Sometimes, there is an ambiguity between a relative clause and a cleft clause.
 Consider the sentence `It is the electric car that I chose`.

-If someone says this sentence in a context where he has to choose between a gasoline car and an electric car, the sentence is interpreted as a cleft sentence with the following annotation.
+If someone utters this sentence in a context where they must choose between a gasoline car and an electric car, the sentence is interpreted as a cleft sentence with the following annotation.

 {{< conll >}}
 1	It	it	PRON	_	_	2	subj	_	_